In Short

 - redundancy payments.

-Employers do not need to provide an employment separation certificate for every employee termination.
-However, if Services Australia, Centrelink or a terminated employee request one, you must provide it.
-Furthermore, you must complete and sign the Services Australia form within 14 days of receiving the request.
-Services Australia may also ask for this form if your employee decreases their work hours or changes their employment status from full time to casual.
+Employers do not need to provide a certificate for every employee termination.
+However, if Services Australia, Centrelink or a terminated employee requests one, you must provide it.

 Key Takeaways

-Therefore, if you need help with employment matters, our experienced employment lawyers can assist as part of our LegalVision membership.
+If you need help completing an employment separation certificate, our experienced employment lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.

 Frequently Asked Questions